National Editor: Gilad Meiri/Poetry Place & Lisa Katz

 Video of the 1st One Square Meter Jerusalem Poetry Festival in 2008 with English subtitles

 English-language editor Lisa Katz's translations include Late Beauty: a bilingual selection of the poetry of Tuvia Ruebner, (with S. Bram) Zephyr Press (2017); Suddenly the Sight of War: nationalism and violence in Hebrew poetry of the 1940s by Hannan Hever,Stanford (2016); Approaching You in English: a bilingual selection of the poetry of Admiel Kosman (with S. Naim-Naor) Zephyr (2011); Look There: New and Selected Poems of Agi Mishol Graywolf (2006).
 Her translations have appeared recently in Poetry, MPT, Guernica, Consequence, World Literature in Translation and The New York Times.
 She is the author of a chapbook, Are You With Me, Finishing Line (2016) and Reconstruction, a volume of her poetry in Hebrew translation, Am Oved (2008); also in 2008, she was awarded the Mississippi Review Poetry Prize and a Ledig House International Writers Residency.
 Katz taught literary translation at Hebrew University for a decade and most recently at Ben Gurion University of the Negev in Spring 2017.
-In Fall 2017, she will be translator-in-residence at the University of Iowa MFA in Translation program.
+In Fall 2017, she served as translator-in-residence at the University of Iowa MFA in Translation program.
 Born in New York, she studied at the University of Michigan (BA English) and the City College of New York (MA Creative Writing), receiving a PhD (on the poetry of Sylvia Plath) from the English Department of the Hebrew University in Jerusalem, where she has lived since 1983.

 Article by Lisa Katz about Israeli poetry in www.tabletmag.com